DoraemonYu/DoraemonYu.github.io/docs/resume.md

 ![my logo](/assets/img/me3.jpg)

 o(∩_∩)o *Hello.
 Nice to meet you here.
-When you see this page, which usually is hidden, become public now, it means that I'm hunting a new job.
+When you see this page, which usually is hidden, change to public now, it means that I am hunting a new job.
-If you think I am suitable for your company, contact me please.*
+If you think I am suitable for becoming your colleague, invite me to an interview please.*

 <div class="col-md-12" >&nbsp;</div>